Components of Romantic Relationships: The 5 C’s.

 Commitment

-Commitment is a frame of mind: A commitment-minded person is one who doesn’t think about giving up a task before its completion or resolution.
+Commitment is a frame of mind.
+A commitment-minded person is one who doesn’t think about giving up a task before its completion.
 Whether it’s a job, school, a hobby or any other project, a commitment is a mindset that allows someone to complete a goal.
 Yes, some tasks can get rough and uncomfortable, and one’s level of commitment often dictates whether they can work through those challenges.

 The role of commitment in a relationship is not so much that both people have the same level of commitment towards one another, only that their respective commitment profiles are acceptable by the other.
 When both feel comfortable with whatever that equilibrium is, it’s usually evident by virtue of a healthy relationship.